openSUSE/gloves/README.markdown

 ##Project State

-It is in heavy developemnt.
+Currently, it is still in a research phase.
 You can try it, but it is not for production use.
+We'd like to hear any comments.

 ##Documentation